thanhtantran/OPiZero-ssd1306-i2c/README.md

 ## Background
 This project was an exercise in reinventing the wheel for the purpose of learning...
 There are already a number of libraries that allow you to write to these little 128x64 OLED displays, but that would be too easy (and wouldn't teach us anything), so I decided to write my own.
-The article that accompanies this code can be found at http://pistarter.com/2016/ssd1306-128x64-bit-oled-display-interfacing-with-raspberry-pi/

 This is fork of https://github.com/kjhughes097/pi-ssd1306-oled